wp-plugins/easy-media-gallery/readme.txt

 * Extensive Documentation & Tutorial Videos
 * 24/7 Technical Support

 = Recommended Plugins =
 The following are other recommended plugins by the author:

 * [Easy Contact Form](http://goo.gl/I6e2R2) - The Best Contact Form Plugin to create awesome Contact Form in minutes.
 * [Best Image Slider Plugin](https://wordpress.org/plugins/image-slider-widget/) - Easy Image Slider Widget - Displaying your image as slider in widget/sidebar area with very easy.
 Allows you to customize it to looking exactly what you want.
 * [Easy Lightbox Popup](http://wordpress.org/plugins/easy-notify-lite/) - The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.

+= Translation =

+* Italiano/Italia
+* Deutsch/Deutschland
+* Español/España
+* Français/France
+* Bahasa Indonesia
+* Nederlands / Nederland
+* Polski/Polska
+* Brasil
+* Româna/România
+* Tagalog/Philippines
+* Japan

+If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://ghozylab.com" target="_blank">GhozyLab</a> and we'll add it to the plugin.
+You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

 = Technical Support =